danielbodnar/awesome-stars/README.md

 ## es6

+- [emyann/matron](https://github.com/emyann/matron) - A Domain Specific Language à-la Dockerfile with a CLI to scaffold your projects.
 - [SimulatedGREG/electron-vue](https://github.com/SimulatedGREG/electron-vue) - An Electron & Vue.js quick start boilerplate with vue-cli scaffolding, common Vue plugins, electron-packager/electron-builder, unit/e2e testing, vue-devtools, and webpack.
 - [adamschwartz/chrome-tabs](https://github.com/adamschwartz/chrome-tabs) - Chrome-style tabs in HTML/CSS.
 - [titaniumnetwork-dev/Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
 Works by intercepting HTTP requests with a service w